 If you’re recovering from an injury, Pilates can be a tremendous complement to your post-rehabilitative process.
 Adding Pilates will decrease your recovery time.
 In fact, your physical therapist may incorporate Pilates-based exercises or even teach Pilates on the reformer as part of their program for you.

 Breathing, body mechanics and protecting the joints are key benefits of practicing Pilates and crucial to a healthy runner.

 Think of your posture and breathing.
 Do you have techniques to consciously prepare yourself each time you set out for a run?
 Imagine how much more effective your results could be if your conscious preparation were supported by Pilates.
 You gain:

 - increased awareness of your gait and body mechanics

 - longer, steadier runs thanks to better breathing patterns

-- Mos importantly, you’ll do less damage to your joints!
+- Most importantly, you’ll protect your joints!

 The best part about Pilates?
 As a runner, you’ll see and feel the benefits quickly.
 No matter where you are with your training and fitness level, I encourage you to find the Pilates class that fits your needs – and a teacher you connect with.

 For example, here in Tucson, I’ve created a number of Pilates Equipment classes at various levels that combine the Wunda Chair and Classical Mat work to teach Pilates progressions in challenging ways.
 Because it’s a private studio, each student receives close personal attention with a focus on form and precision.
 Call me with questions or to schedule a session.